oracle-livelabs/security/accessgovernance-access-controls/access-control/access-control.md

 ## Task 6: Create Access Requests

-1. Log in to Oracle Access Governance as an employee user - Mark Hernandez with the username and password mentioned below.
+1. Log in to Oracle Access Governance as an employee user - Mark Hernandez with the username and password.

     **Username:**

     ```
     <copy>mhernandez</copy>
     ```
     **Password:**

-    ```
-    <copy>Oracl@123456</copy>
-    ```
+    The password you have set for the user in *Lab 1: Task 2: Step 5*

     You will be navigated to the home page of your Oracle Access Governance Console.

   3. On the Oracle Access Governance Console home page, from the navigation menu, select **My Stuff -> Request a new access**